 - Susceptible to blood clots

-During your appointment your vet will want to hear your concerns, and what new behaviours you’ve noticed.
-If you’re going to a new vet he will need a detailed medical history, so you may want to have your dog’s notes emailed over ahead of your appointment.
+If you’re going to a new vet, they will need a detailed medical history.
+You may want to have your dog’s notes emailed over ahead of your appointment.

-If your vet suspects Cushing’s is a possibility based on the above, there are further tests he can run for confirmation.
+If your vet suspects a Cushing’s disease diagnosis is a possibility based on the above, there are further tests they can run for confirmation.
+They include the following:

 Just a reminder of what ACTH is – Adrenocorticotropic hormone produced in the pituitary gland in the brain that regulates cortisol levels.